| 2015 a banner year for Blankenhornby leroy boyer Published:

 in 3-point shooting (37.6 percent).
 Philadelphia (23-6), the CACC southern division champion, will face USciences in

+the semifinal round of the CACC Tournament on Friday, March 7 at Caldwell College.
+Tip-off is slated for noon.
 Men's basketball defeats Wilmington (Del.)
 75-64; Schlitzer, Christian join 1,000-point clubPHILADELPHIA – The Philadelphia University men's basketball team's 1,000-point club welcomed two new

 members as junior guard Nick Schlitzer (Pottsville, Pa./Pottsville) and senior guard Nick Christian (Bensalem, Pa./Bensalem) reached the milestone in the Rams' 75-64 victory over Wilmington (Del.) in a Central Atlantic Collegiate